Further advance your English language skills and confidence with a Certificate III in EAL (Access) at Victoria

 This course will improve your English skills and learning skills, as well as improve your confidence.
 These skills will create more options for your future career path.
 Studying this course will help you access further certificates in English (Access or Further Study), vocational TAFE studies or other training or work opportunities.

-To be eligible for the award of the 22253VIC Certificate III in EAL (Access), learners must successfully complete a total of 8 units comprising:
+To be awarded the 22253VIC Certificate III in EAL (Access), a student must successfully complete a total of eight (8) units of competency, comprising of:

 - one (1) core unit, and;

-- two (2) Language Skills elective units which can be selected from Speaking and Listening and / or Reading and Writing units which have not been previously completed from:
+- two (2) must be language skills elective units, which can be selected from speaking and listening and/or reading and writing units and have not been previously completed from: